-Carmen: In today’s society there is not enough knowledge and information around donor-conceived children.
-For parents of a donor-conceived child, they are in a different position to that of most families and therefore need to be informed on how to share the facts.
+Carmen: In today’s society there is not enough knowledge and information about donor-conceived children.
+For parents of a donor-conceived child, they are in a different position than most families and therefore need to be informed on how to share the facts.

 If we look back 30 years, adoption was considered taboo.
 Often, whole families knew about an adoption except the adopted child.
 Nowadays, it is very different and much more open.
 30 years ago, living with your partner before marriage was frowned upon but now it is highly recommended to see if things will work out.
 So, society takes time in assimilating new concepts.